zookeeper-5/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 Availability.
 What is the advantage of a jump box?
 It is a highly secure computer that is never used for non-administrative tasks.
 It sits in front of the VMs on the network.
-It controls access to the other machines.
+It controls access to the other machines.Â

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - What does Filebeat watch for?
 Log files